FirebaseExtended/reactfire/docs/reference/modules/firestore.md

 ▸ **useFirestoreDocData**<`T`\>(`ref`, `options?`): [`ObservableStatus`](../interfaces/useobservable.observablestatus.md)<`T`\>

-Suscribe to Firestore Document changes
+Suscribe to Firestore Document changes and unwrap the document into a plain object

 #### Type parameters